 For Rape Defence Lawyers Melbourne

-There have been many changes to the law of rape, the most recent amendment to the Crimes Act in effect from 1st July 2015.
+There have been many changes to the law of rape relevant to rape defence, the most recent amendment to the Crimes Act in effect from 1st July 2015.

 What is rape? – In Victoria a person commits rape if he or she intentionally sexually penetrates another person without that person’s consent and does not reasonably believe that the other person is consenting.

 If there is evidence of penetration, DNA evidence, or an admission in a record of interview for example, before the latest amendment the prosecution had to prove that the accused intentionally penetrated the complainant while being aware that the complainant was not or might not be consenting.

 In 2008 the law was amended to provide an alternative namely that the accused had given no thought to whether or not the complainant was not or might not be consenting.
 This test applies to all offences of rape after December 2008.